Leedehai/score/README.md

 `./score_run.py --docs`.

 > Rewrite with [Go](https://golang.org)?
-Answer: not a priority, as the code spends about 84% time in `waitpid`, 4% time in IO `read`, and 4% time in lock acquiring (for stdout/stderr printing) - all of these costs are inherent to the logic.
-(Tested on Linux and macOS with a realistic workload using `python -m cProfile`).
+Answer: not a priority, as the code spends about 77% time in `waitpid`, 7% time in IO `read`, and 6% time in lock acquiring - all of these costs are inherent to the logic.
+(Tested on Linux using `python -m cProfile ..`).

 #### Testing
 Sanity test, which means the test is not complete.